 During our review process, once deciding on the models of water softeners that seemed to provide the best bang for the buck, we carefully reviewed what real users had to say about them online via marketplace, forums and review platforms.

 Many reviewers go into great depth online about their experience with products.
-In this regards, we often learn more about a certain product from these individuals than we do from the official marketing material provided by the company in question.
+In this regards, we often learn more about certain water softeners from these individuals than we do from the official marketing material provided by the company in question.

 This is because nothing gives you a better sense of how it would be to use a water softener system in your home than reading about what others who are doing the same are saying.

-During our review process, we carefully consider models based upon their average asking price, in combination with the other factors listed above and below.
-We understand that investing in a water softener system is not a decision to be taken lightly.
-So, we specifically sought out systems that represented a great value for your hard-earned money.
+During our review process, we carefully consider water softening models based on their average asking price, in combination with the other factors listed above and below.
+We understand that investing in a water softener is not a decision to be taken lightly.
+So, we specifically sought out systems that represented great value for your hard-earned money.

 Of course, pricing is always shifting with the market, so we aren’t able to compare pricing directly on our page.
 That said, marketplaces such as Amazon provide consumers with easy access to competitive pricing, and we do our best to steer you toward products that are compressively priced as of the time of our research.